Basic GPS with extended Locator for Ham radio use

 HamGPS needs to access the GPS to get your actual position so it can show your locator and bearing and distances to other points.
 No other use of your GPS position is done.

 HamGPS only uses your camera to display an augmented reality based environment, showing you your targets, satellites, sun and moon around you for easy pointing.
 No images are stored or sent to anywhere.

 3. SD Card

-HamGPS use a single file named HamGPS.txt in the root directory of your device's storage to keep a list of your favorite targets.
+HamGPS writes a single text file named HamGPS + creation datetime in the root directory of your device\'s storage to save a list of your favorite targets only if user wants it.
 No other use of the device storage is done.